ldkong1205/ntu-graduate-courses/Courses/EE6511/README.md

 ### References:

-- P. M. Anderson and A. A. Fouad ,"Power System Control and Stability," <i>IEEE Press</i>, New York, 1994.
+- P. M. Anderson and A. A. Fouad , "Power System Control and Stability," <i>IEEE Press</i>, New York, 1994.

 ### Lecture Notes: